MechMindRobotics/mecheye_cpp_interface-archived/README.md

 # Mech-Eye Interface
 Official C++ interface for Mech-Eye cameras.

+If you are using Mech-Eye cameras with firmware version older than 1.0.0, please switch to Branch 0.4.0.

+If you want to run this SDK on Linux OSes, pelase switch to Branch Ubuntu-1.0.0.

 ## Installation

 This part tells you how to configure and run project on Windows.